Loading

 The cost of not reading one line of code:

 Architect fees for a completed urgent care floor plan run $15K–$60K.
 Add permit preparation, land use attorney review, and the appeal cycle to City Council — and the total cost of discovering §44-10 after filing exceeds $80K.
 The threshold was in the code before Clineva selected the site.
-A 22-second RealClear analysis would have found it first.
+The cited RealClear read finds it first.

 One sentence in a local code. $80K to discover it the wrong way.